MrParalloid/pomme-notes/README.md

 - Smooth fade-in animations for keyframes and menus
 - Iconize default color is taken from the color-accent variable
 - Tab bars with a single tab are hidden by default for a cleaner look
+- Safari Tabs style by gavinmn with some extras
+- Customized Mobile looks, including bigger and coomfortable file navigation
+- Customized built-in and Dataview tables to somewhat match macOS style